mlibrary/fulcrum-epub-spec/fulcrum-epub-spec.md

 ### 1.13.2 Large tables
 If a table exceeds more than 8 columns or its layout could be compromised in its presentation on a Reading System, it is acceptable to present the table as an image.
-However, in such cases you must also provide a link to an XHTML file outside of the linear flow of the EPUB that contains the HTML version of the large table.
+However, in such cases you must also provide an extended description of the table via a link to an XHTML file outside of the linear flow of the EPUB.
+The extended description should contain, in order of preference, either the HTML version of the large table or a summary and description of the data within the table.
 Users with text-to-speech playback available will be able to navigate the markup regardless of the rendering quality.

-See the technique in section 1.15.4 for providing an extended description of an image as guidance for including images of tables.
+See the technique in section [1.17.7](#1177-extended-description-via-hyperlink) for providing an extended description of an image as guidance for including images of tables.

 #### Required For
 | U-M Vendor | Fulcrum Partner |